 - Increased libido

 At the very least, you might have already heard of meth mouth.
 Meth addiction is at least a bit more visible than other addictions may be.
-There are many pictures and campaigns that have shown before and after pictures of meth addicts over time.
+Some many pictures and campaigns have shown before and after pictures of meth addicts over time.

 These physical symptoms can lead to more issues.
 Meth addiction lowers immunity, so it’s easier to get infections and diseases through sores and constantly scratching open the skin.
 Sexually transmitted diseases are also prevalent with heightened libido and lowered inhibitions.
-The addict may be more likely to be risky during sexual contact, as well as having a weaker immune system.
+The addict may be more likely to be risky during sexual contact and have a weaker immune system.

 Psychological Signs of Meth Addiction